lwx181199/hello-world/README.md

 Hello there

-Lea there, I'm just learning how it works
+I'm just learning how it works
 This is my first repository